Faire Case Pack & Quantity Sync Issues: How to Fix Them (and Prevent Costly Mis-Ships)

 • Price reflects the full case price

-• Quantity ordered in Faire equals quantity shipped by the 3PL
+• Quantity ordered = quantity shipped

-What This Unlocks Operationally
+What This Fix Unlocks

 • Downstream automations (tracking syncs, invoicing, reporting) become reliable